 A variety of BOLD imaging studies have identified a pair of mirror-symmetric tonotopic gradients centered on Heschl’s gyrus on the cortical surface thought to be the human homologues of primary areas A1 and R (Formisano et al., 2003; Humphries et al., 2010; Da Costa et al., 2011; Langers and van Dijk, 2011; Moerel et al., 2012; 2013).
-The general organization of these maps has been shown to be highly replicable across diverse imaging paradigms (Langers et al., 2014b; Saenz and Langers, 2014) and a range of stimulus types including orderly frequency progressions (Talavage et al., 2004; Da Costa et al., 2011; Striem-Amit et al., 2011; 2013; Langers et al., 2014a) as well as more complex natural stimuli (Moerel et al., 2012).
+The general organization of these maps has been shown to be highly replicable across diverse imaging paradigms (Langers et al., 2014b; Saenz & Langers, 2014) and a range of stimulus types including orderly frequency progressions (Talavage et al., 2004; Da Costa et al., 2011; Striem-Amit et al., 2011; 2013; Langers et al., 2014a) as well as more complex natural stimuli (Moerel et al., 2012).

 However, while the overall pattern of frequency gradients is highly replicable, the accuracy with which these maps have modeled the actual frequency preferences of individual voxels is unclear.
-For example, it is possible to obtain robust tonotopic maps by evaluating BOLD responses to only a few discrete frequencies using a general linear model (GLM) (Formisano et al., 2003; Woods and Alain, 2009; Humphries et al., 2010).
+For example, it is possible to obtain robust tonotopic maps by evaluating BOLD responses to only a few discrete frequencies using a general linear model (GLM; Formisano et al., 2003; Woods and Alain, 2009; Humphries et al., 2010).
 However, these models likely fail to capture the explicit representation of frequency selectivity in the auditory cortex, which is thought to represent a rather wide range of auditory frequencies.
 Stimulus-specific biases can also alter the frequency preference assigned to a given fMRI voxel.
 Frequency “sweep” stimuli have been shown to induce a “traveling wave” of BOLD activity across the cortex (Engel et al., 1994) that is susceptible to biases induced by habituation and/or expectation effects as well as spatio-temporal BOLD nonlinearities (Binda et al., 2013; Thomas et al., 2015).
-Moreover, the complex morphology and small size of auditory cortical areas makes them highly susceptible to these biases (Saenz and Langers, 2014).
+Moreover, the complex morphology and small size of auditory cortical areas makes them highly susceptible to these biases (Saenz & Langers, 2014).
 As such, tonotopic maps produced with these ordered stimuli can vary dramatically depending on the on the direction of the frequency sweep (Da Costa et al., 2011).

 Stimulus-specific biases are particularly concerning for studies relating cortical responses to acoustic behavioral performance, which clearly would require the tonotopic organization of the cortex to be accurately modeled.
-Previously, we described a ‘population receptive field’ or pRF analysis that makes it possible to use an unpredictable randomized stimulus to estimate the frequency tuning curves of individual voxels (Thomas et al. 2015, also see Dumoulin and Wandell, 2008), and suggested that this unpredictable stimulus might serve to reduce stimulus-specific biases in estimates of tonotopic organization (Binda et al., 2013).
+Previously, we described a “population receptive field” or pRF analysis that makes it possible to use an unpredictable randomized stimulus to estimate the frequency tuning curves of individual voxels (Thomas et al., 2015, also see Dumoulin & Wandell, 2008), and suggested that this unpredictable stimulus might serve to reduce stimulus-specific biases in estimates of tonotopic organization (Binda et al., 2013).

 Here, we present a method for examining whether our simple model of frequency tuning could predict responses to novel stimuli.
 Specifically, we examined whether tonotopic maps generated using randomized tones could be used to decode and reconstruct the sequence of tones on the basis of an individual subjects’ BOLD responses over time.
-Next we measured cortical responses in the same subjects to novel stimuli containing a sequence of tones based on the melodies “When You Wish Upon A Star” (Harline et al., 1940) and “Over The Rainbow” (Arlen and Harburg, 1939).
+Next we measured cortical responses in the same subjects to novel stimuli containing a sequence of tones based on the melodies “When You Wish Upon A Star” (Harline et al., 1940) and “Over The Rainbow” (Arlen & Harburg, 1939).
 Then, using a parametric decoding method, we reconstructed these songs by determining what frequency would best maximize the correlation between predicted (based on our pRF models) and obtained BOLD activity patterns for each point in the stimulus time course.